-Sally is just one of eight million Americans who benefit from the favourable conditions of teleworking.
-From now on, she can bid farewell to long and arduous commutes and their accompanying tariffs, office gossip, painfully early hours and the costs and effort of maintaining an adequate work wardrobe.
+Remote workers can enjoy multiple benefits, such as bid farewell to long and arduous commutes and their accompanying tariffs, office gossip, painfully early hours and the costs and effort of maintaining an adequate work wardrobe.

 Safeguarding both your physical and mental health is paramount if you are serious about pursuing a career in remote working.
 Enjoying the comfort and flexibility it offers is simple; neglecting your well-being is also frighteningly easy when you’re caught up in what you are doing.
-This article outlines 10 ways to stay healthy – and productive! – when you’re working from home.
+This article outlines 10 dos and don’ts of working from home to help you stay healthy – and productive!

 DO… mind your hygiene